-One of the most difficult questions ant-keepers face is telling the people around them about their strange hobby.
+One of the most difficult questions ant-keepers face is when to tell the people around them about their strange hobby.

 I have been an ant-keeper for almost three years, and that moment came when I told my boss I wanted to write about the opening of Singapore’s first Ants Museum.

 While my colleagues were freaked out to find that I had over 2,000 ants at home at one point of time, I was no longer shy about my obsession with catching ant queens and raising them to colonies.

 We have our own museum now.
 Ant-keeping has become a legit hobby in Singapore.

 An upgrade from the Singapore Ants Exhibition

 I visited the nondescript semi-detached museum along Upper Payar Lebar for the soft launch on Sunday, Mar 15.
 I was really excited, as were the 20 or so visitors – most of whom were from the Singapore Ants Community – who had signed up for the afternoon tour.